IDEP-network/chadscan-back-DEPRECATED-/README.md

 Website: https://chadscan.com
 Frontend repo: https://github.com/everstake/cosmoscan-front

-Cosmoscan is the first data and statistics explorer for the Cosmos network.
+Chadscan is the first block explorer for the IDEP network.
 It provides information oт the overall network operations, governance details, validators and much more.
-This is still an MVP, so if you have any suggestions, please reach out.
+The backend is currently a fork from cosmoscan.

 Dependency:
  - Clickhouse